Bugstacker/Bugstacker/README.md

 # Hey there! 👋 Welcome to my GitHub Profile!
-I'm @Bugstacker, your friendly neighborhood self-taught programmer with a knack for exploring everything related to computers.
+I'm Kenneth Matovu, your friendly neighborhood programmer with a knack for exploring everything related to computers.
 From programming and hacking to web designing, I'm always diving into new tech adventures.

 ## 🚀 About Me
 - 🔭 **Currently working on**: Mastering the art of web design and creating visually stunning, user-friendly websites.